Ekremteke/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+` x was defined outside of the f1 function, for this reason it can be reached inside and outside of the function.
+But due to y was defined inside of the f1 function, it can not be reached outside of f1 function.`

 ## Question 3